Nadeem743894/Datacentric/docs/2.DataAcquisitionAndPreparation/Data Flow/DataDefintion.md

 | Processed Dataset 1 | [Raw data location](link/to/input/data/storage) | [Processed Dataset 1 Location](link/to/processed/data/storage) | [The script used to process the data can be found here](link/to/python/script/file/in/Code) | [Processed Dataset 1 Exploration Report](link/to/processeddata1/report1)| Name of engineer | None or give details |
 | Processed Dataset 2 | [Raw data location](link/to/input/data/storage) | [Processed Dataset 2 Location](link/to/processed/data/storage) |[The script used to process the data can be found here](link/to/R/script/file/in/Code) | [Processed Dataset 2 Exploration Report](link/to/processeddata2/report2)| Name of engineer | None or give details |

 > The raw data location should match the destination location of the raw data.
+If a dataset is processed using input from more than one dataset use a comma to separate the links to them.

 ## Gold data - Feature Sets